Tyrrrz/YoutubeExplode/ReadMe.md

 ===================

-Zero-dependency .NET library that parses public metadata on Youtube videos
+Zero-dependency .NET library that uses Youtube frontend API to parse various metadata, unwrap playlists, download videos, extract closed captions and much more.
+Does not require an API key and does not impose usage quotas.

 **Screenshots:**